 - the number of overseas workers for each occupation you are seeking in the first year.

 If you meet the eligibility requirements you will be endorsed by the NT Government to access NT DAMA.

-The NT Government will send its letter of endorsement to the Department of Immigration and Border Protection together with copies of the supporting documents you provided for assessment.
+The NT Government will send its letter of endorsement to the Department of Home Affairs together with copies of the supporting documents you provided for assessment.
 You will also receive a copy of this endorsement letter.
 This letter of endorsement to the Australian Government automatically triggers your application for a labour agreement.

 This step requires no immediate action from you.
 Generally the NT Government endorsement is all the Australian Government requires.

 The Australian Government negotiates a labour agreement with you.
 This may include the type of occupations, the number of positions being sought and the concessions available to you in the agreement’s first year.

 You find a prospective overseas worker with the appropriate skills and experience in an occupation for which you have the the NT DAMA approval.